 Angus then co-founded Tellme Networks, to bring the power of the internet to the phone.
 BusinessWeek named Angus one of the “Top Ten Entrepreneurs Under Age 30.”
 In 2009 he founded Upserve in Providence, Rhode Island, which as CEO he grew to become one of the largest cloud-based point-of-sale platforms for full-service restaurants in the U.S., with over 10,000 restaurant customers and a payments platform processing over $12 billion in annual volume.
 Forbes named Angus one of “America’s most promising CEOs” and the company was recognized as the “Best Place to Work” for six years running under his leadership.

 Angus is involved in a number of philanthropic efforts, having helped establish Rhode Island’s first Teach for America corps, as well as helping to open several top-performing public charter schools serving low-income kids.
-He serves as a trustee of the Preservation Society of Newport County, and previously served on the boards of the Rhode Island Board of Regents for Elementary and Secondary Education, the Providence Foundation, The Center for Education Reform, and Rhode Island Mayoral Academies, among other causes.
+He has previously served on the boards of the Preservation Society of Newport County, the Rhode Island Board of Regents for Elementary and Secondary Education, the Providence Foundation, The Center for Education Reform, and Rhode Island Mayoral Academies, among other causes.
 Angus and his wife Joanna have three sons, who are learning to speak Spanish while living in Dorado, Puerto Rico.